RechieKho/video_cube/README.md

 What it is:

-- Building desktop application and static library.
+- Building desktop application and static library on a unix-like environment.
 - Include other `Cube` projects as thirdparties with 0 configuration.
 - Focus on modularity.